fieldtrip/website/index.md

 ## News and announcements

+### 25 June, 2019

+[EEG-BIDS, an extension to the brain imaging data structure for electroencephalography](https://www.nature.com/articles/s41597-019-0104-8) and [iEEG-BIDS, extending the Brain Imaging Data Structure specification to human intracranial electrophysiology](https://www.nature.com/articles/s41597-019-0105-7) have just been published in Scientific Data.
+These two papers describe the extension to the [BIDS standard](https://bids.neuroimaging.io) to allow it not only to store raw (f)MRI and MEG, but also EEG and iEEG data.
+The full specification is [here](https://bids-specification.readthedocs.io/en/stable/); you can find further documentation and examples to work with BIDS [here](/example/bids/) on this website.

 ### 5 April, 2019

 Jan-Mathijs and Robert have just published a paper in [Scientific data](https://www.nature.com/articles/s41597-019-0020-y), which is a Data Descriptor of our MOUS dataset, a 204-subject multimodal neuroimaging dataset collected by MPI and DCCN researchers, which is now shared with the wider research community at our [Donders data repository](https://data.donders.ru.nl/collections/di/dccn/DSC_3011020.09_236).
 The data are organized according to BIDS.
 Go and check it out!